drduh/macOS-Security-and-Privacy-Guide/README.md

 This part will take a while, so just be patient.
 You can `tail -F /var/log/install.log` to check progress.

-Next, install the 10.10.4 combo updater.
-The 10.10.5 update (and later?) will not install until 10.10.4 is.

-Download and install **10.10.4 Combo Update** from <https://support.apple.com/downloads/DL1820/en_US/osxupdcombo10.10.4.dmg>
+Download and install the [10.10.4 Combo Update](https://support.apple.com/downloads/DL1820/en_US/osxupdcombo10.10.4.dmg)

     osxupdcombo10.10.4.dmg